letsar/flutter_sticky_header/README.md

 * Can scroll in any direction.
 * Supports overlapping (AppBars for example).
 * Supports not sticky headers (with `sticky: false` parameter).
+* Supports a controller which notifies the scroll offset of the current sticky header.

 ## Getting started